kv35xx/sample-demo/index.md

 ```

 Run the `curl` command five more times to trigger the rate limit.
 When you
+trigger the limit, apiman no longer sends your request to the echo-service.
-trigger the limit, apiman provides a response that is similar to the following.
+Instead, apiman provides a response that is similar to the following.

 ```json
 {